-- 1. The program has stopped.
+1. The program has stopped.

 %STOP or the K2 key interrupt a running program.
-The program is also interrupted when a %TDACF is completed and the continue energed in - interrupted when a %TRACE is completed and the continue operand is set to S. The task is in command mode.
-The user may enter commands. - The program is running without tracing.
-The program was loaded and started with START-PROGRAM or started or continued with %RESUME.
+The program is also interrupted when a %TRACE is completed and the continue operand is set to S. The task is in command mode.
+The user may enter commands.

+- 2. The program is running without tracing.
+The program was loaded and started with START-EXECUTABLE-PROGRAM or started or continued with %RESUME.
 If no %TRACE has been defined, %CONTINUE can be used for the same purpose. - The program is running with tracing. %TRACE started or continued the program.
 The program sequence is logged in accordance with the declarations made in the %TRACE command. %CONTINUE has the same effect if a %TRACE is still active.